ecmwf/auth-o-tron/readme.md

 </div>

+> [!WARNING]
+> This software is Emerging and subject to ECMWF's guidelines on [Software Maturity](https://github.com/ecmwf/codex/raw/refs/heads/main/Project%20Maturity).
+Do not use it in operations without due consideration.

 Effortless authentication and authorization for web APIs.

 * Easily configure HTTP APIs to use a variety of authentication providers.